CJ McCollum Player Props: Pelicans vs. Clippers

-Below, we break down McCollum's stats and trends to help you find the most appealing prop bets.
+With prop bets available for McCollum, let's break down some stats and trends to help you find good wagers.

 CJ McCollum Prop Bets vs. the Clippers